phuonganh-38/nyc-taxi-data-analysis/README.md

 SELECT (COUNT(CASE WHEN tip_amount > 0 THEN 1 END) * 100 / COUNT(*)) AS percentage_trips_with_tips
 FROM data_table;
 ```

+  Answer: The percentage of trips where drivers received tips is **64.4%**.
 <br>

 5. For trips where the driver received tips, what was the percentage where the driver